slamora/brackets-wiki/Extensions2.md

 That probably looks like a lot of work.
 However, both iterations of the current prototype were built in probably a week's worth of work.
 Further, everything above does not need to be built in one go.
 This is a project that can be built out iteratively, though we will want to be careful about crafting pleasing and consistent APIs for the extension developers.

 In conclusion, I think this API design offeres real benefits for Brackets users (restartlessness) and extension developers.

+# Extension API Specifics #

+The first part of this document described features of a new extension API and a prototype that implemented those features.
+In this section, we start to drill in to the specifics of the new extension API.

+## Namespacing ##

+Services provided by the Brackets core can be made available via a separate namespace so that it's clear to extension developers which services they're using that require a different extension to be installed in order to work.
+Namespacing core features will also help avoid collisions between features that all Brackets extension developers rely on and services provided by specific extensions.